andrewhathaway/Winterfell/README.md

-radioList                    | Assigned to the UL wrapped around the radio items in `radioOptionsInput` radioListItem                | Assigned to the LI inside of the `radioList` mentioned above radioLabel                   | Assigned to the label inside of a radio button option radio                        | Assigned to the radio button inside of a `radioOptionsInpout`
+radioList                    | Assigned to the UL wrapped around the radio items in `radioOptionsInput` radioListItem                | Assigned to the LI inside of the `radioList` mentioned above radioLabel                   | Assigned to the label inside of a radio button option radio                        | Assigned to the radio button inside of a `radioOptionsInput`
 ## Default & Custom Input Types

 The default set of input types that ships with Winterfell are the following: